imwarsame/interview-test-devops/02_coding_test/README.md

-Python script to delete Elasticsearch indices which are older than a specific set days
+Python script to delete AWS Elasticsearch service indices which are older than a specific set days